mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 3, 2020
+- On the metasploit lab, the postgresql service was not running on the victim.
+- Merge the IModule manual content into the Lab Designer guide.
+- More IModule support.

 January 27, 2020
 - Introduce initial support for IModules (instructor-developed labs).
 See docs/imodules.pdf.
 - Fix broken LABTAINER\_DIR env variable within update-labtainer